SUwonglab/m2h-ele/README.md

-# Sequence-conserved Active Enhancer-like Elements
+# Sequence-conserved Enhancer-like Elements

-The present repository contains the sequence-conserved active enhancer-like elements (AELEs) identified in 106 human tissues and cell types and the corresponding source codes.
+The present repository contains the sequence-conserved enhancer-like elements (ELEs) identified in 106 human tissues and cell types and the corresponding source codes.

 If you find any part of this repository useful for your work,